mostafahakim03/Speaker-Identification-System/README.md

 - Record or upload audio
 - Extract MFCC features and remove silence
 - Match using DTW or DTW with pruning
-- Load/save data as CSV or JSON
+- Load/save data as JSON
 - Show match distance, processing time, and accuracy